 Ukrainian newcomers under Canada-Ukraine Authorization for Emergency Travel (CUAET) can register with La Coopérative d’intégration francophone de l’Île-du-Prince-Édouard, the PEI Francophone settlement agency, to undergo a French language assessment.

 Yes.
-As of August 15, 2022, Ukrainian newcomers with Canada-Ukraine Authorization for Emergency Travel (CUAET) documentation can exchange a full stage Ukrainian Category B (including BE) passenger vehicle licenses for PEI’s Class 5 license.
+As of August 15, 2022, Ukrainian newcomers with Canada-Ukraine Authorization for Emergency Travel (CUAET) documentation can exchange a full-stage Ukrainian Category B (including BE) passenger vehicle license for PEI’s Class 5 license.
 They can do so without a written exam or road testing.
 Commercial class licenses or motorcycle licenses are not eligible for exchange.

 Applicants must provide a valid driver’s license from the reciprocal country and/or a translated copy in French or English of their driver’s license, as well as two documents that show their current address in Prince Edward Island.
 All fees removed for Ukrainian passport holders under Canada-Ukraine Authorization for Emergency Travel (CUAET)

 Please read the PEI Driver’s Handbook for PEI driving rules.

 T3 Transit is a Canadian public transport company operating buses throughout the capital region of Prince Edward Island.

 More information on PEI transportation is available in the IRSA online guide.

 Families are responsible for finding and obtaining and paying for child care.
 Parents are required to register with the PEI Early Learning and Childcare registry to search for licensed child care centers, register, or place their child on a waitlist.